kensuio-oss/kensu-public-examples/Financial_Data_Report/README.md

-# Kensu Sandbox Use case: Financial reporting
+# Kensu Community Use case: Financial reporting

-This repo contains the materials linked to the Kensu Sandbox use case.
+This repo contains the materials linked to the Kensu Community use case.

 ## Content of the Repository